 Tim Benson joined The Heartland Institute in September 2015 as a policy analyst in the Government Relations Department.

-Tim Benson (email@example.com) joined The Heartland Institute in September 2015 as a policy analyst in the Government Relations Department.
+Tim Benson (email@example.com) joined The Heartland Institute in 2015 as a policy analyst in the Government Relations Department.
 He is also the host of the Heartland Institute Podcast Ill Literacy: Books with Benson.

 Prior to joining Heartland, Benson worked for the Foundation for Government Accountability as an editor and writer.
 He also authored a regular column for Scripps Treasure Coast Newspapers.
 His work has appeared in Investor’s Business Daily, National Review Online, The Hill, The Washington Examiner, The Washington Times, The Miami Herald, The Federalist, Crain’s Chicago Business, The American Spectator, Real Clear Policy, and many other publications across the country.

 He is also the co-author of the book Child Safety Accounts: Combating Student Bullying and School Violence by Empowering Parents with Vicki Alger and Lennie Jarratt, and author or co-author of several Heartland Policy Briefs, including “Child Safety Accounts: Protecting Our Children through Parental Freedom,” “ Debunking Four Persistent Myths About Hydraulic Fracturing,” “Education Savings Accounts: The Future of School Choice Has Arrived,” and “Saving Chicago Students: Strike Vouchers and SOS Accounts.”